Differentiable Programming for Earth System Modeling

-It is important to note that AD is neither a numerical nor a symbolic differentiation: It does not numerically compute derivatives of functions with a finite difference approximation and also does not construct derivatives from analytic expressions like computer algebra systems.
+It is important to note that AD is neither a numerical nor a symbolic differentiation: It does not numerically compute derivatives of functions with a finite difference approximation, and does not construct derivatives from analytic expressions like computer algebra systems.
 Instead, AD computes the derivative of an evaluation of some function of a given model output, based on a non-standard execution of its code so that the function evaluation can be decomposed into an evaluation trace or computational graph that tracks every performed elementary operation.
 Ultimately, there is only a finite set of elementary operations such as arithmetic operations or trigonometric functions and the derivatives of those elementary operations are known to the AD system.
 Then, by applying the chain rule of differentiation, the desired derivative can be computed.
 AD systems can operate in two different main modes: a forward mode, which traverses the computational graph from the given input of a function to its output, and a reverse mode, which goes from function output to input.
 Reverse-mode AD achieves better scalability with the input size, which is why it is usually preferred for optimization tasks that usually only have a single output -- a cost function -- but many inputs (see e.g. \citet{baydin2018} for a more extensive introduction to AD).
-Most modern AD systems provide the user directly with functions to compute gradients of user-defined functions with respect to chosen parameters at some input value.
+Most modern AD systems directly provide the possibility to compute gradients of user-defined functions with respect to chosen parameters at some input value.